 The Maryland legislature needs leaders who understand our changing community, changing economy, and local government operations to advance Montgomery County’s and Maryland’s standing, regionally and globally.

-● During her time in Montgomery County, Lily was instrumental in bringing together her colleagues and business leaders to elevate Montgomery County’s economic competitiveness through a series of strategic initiatives.
+● During her time in Montgomery County, Lily helped elevate Montgomery County’s economic competitiveness through a series of strategic initiatives.

 ○ Co-founded BioHealth Innovation, Inc. on behalf of Montgomery County, a public-private partnership to advance early-stage biomedical translational research and commercialization to grow innovation economy;

-● Led the transition of the former Department of Economic Development to the Montgomery County Economic Development Corporation , and Worksource Montgomery to usher in greater business community involvement in economic development and better respond to the talent needs of growing industries;
+● Led the transition of the former Department of Economic Development to the Montgomery County Economic Development Corporation , and WorkSource Montgomery to be more adaptive to market changes and community needs;

-● Led the development of the Comprehensive Economic Strategy as a blueprint for cross-sector partnership in advancing sustainable economic growth to grow strategic industries and quality jobs;
+● Led the development of the Comprehensive Economic Strategy as a blueprint in advancing sustainable economic growth to build strategic industries and quality jobs;

 ● Championed cross-departmental efforts to improve the experience of doing business in Montgomery through an integrated business portal and improvements in services and communication;

-● Raised Montgomery County leadership’s awareness of the challenges of attracting millennials as a suburban community and played a key role in the establishment of the Nighttime Economy Task Force that led to several improvements.
+● Raised Montgomery County leadership’s awareness of the need to be an inter-generational community and played a key role in the establishment of the Nighttime Economy Task Force that led to several improvements.